10 Things You Should Never Say To a New Mom

 - “Don’t you massage her twice a day?”Massaging the baby just once a day is also enough.
 Many-a-times, babies themselves are not very comfortable with the idea of being given a massage.
 So do not pressurize a New Mom to massage her baby 10,000 times a day by saying this one to her.

-- “I’m so sorry you had a C-section!”We all know that normal deliveries are the best and healthiest for the mom and baby both, but no mother chooses the bad option for herself and her baby.
+- “I’m so sorry you had a C-section!”We all know that normal deliveries are the best and healthiest for the mom and baby both, but no mother decides the bad option for herself and her baby.
 If a Mom undergoes C-section, it’s because there definitely is a long story behind it to back up the event.
 So, don’t make a New Mom feel bad about her C-section and her life or health by saying this one to her.

 - “Looks like his birth weight was too low!”Birth weights and weight of the newborn baby thereafter is never under any one’s control.
 Had it been, all Moms would have very easily had chubby babies since day 1.
 It’s all in the genes and nature.
 So avoid saying this one to a New Mom and let her enjoy her new motherhood freely.